 Redditor Futsmcgee tested the assumptions above.
 He found no changes in the player’s ability to perform the skill move after a goal.
 Another Redditor, HeungMinSon, tested the same principles on the agility stat.
 His conclusion was exactly the same: There were no reductions or boosts after a goal.

 Hence, there were absolutely no traces of momentum in any of the two stats examined.
-That obviously doesn’t rule out that momentum could exist and perhaps just impact other parts of the player’s capability package such as passing, sprinting and shooting.
-On the other hand, it’s difficult to imagine that EA would leave dribbling and agility unaffected if they really did intend to affect the outcome of a match.
+That obviously doesn’t rule out that momentum could exist and perhaps just impact other parts of the player’s capability package such as passing, sprinting and shooting even if it’s difficult to imagine EA leaving dribbling and agility unaffected if they really did intend to affect the outcome of a match.

 Are match results made even?